mosip/k8s-infra/utils/ssl_renewel_util/README.md

 sudo ./renew_ssl_certs.sh
 ```

-In Order to Automate the renewal of SSL certificates we have created another script which exicutes the `renew_ssl_certs` script on the date of expiry using a cron.
+In Order to Automate the renewal of SSL certificates we have created another script which exicutes the `renew_ssl_certs` script on 7 days before the date of expiry using a cron without any manual intervention.

 # Schedule Certs Renew Cron Script

-This script schedules a cron job to run a specified script (`renew_ssl_certs.sh`) at 6am on a user-defined expiry date.
+This script schedules a cron job to run a specified script (`renew_ssl_certs.sh`) at 12am on 7 days before the expiry date.

 ## Prerequisites